Tourist tax: Implementation

-Reactions to direct tourist taxes can sometimes be received negatively by tourist and the tourism industry both in the destination and in the countries from where tourists come.
-The public perceptions of these taxes has been shown to have a direct impact on tourist numbers.
-When the Balearic Islands introduced a bed tax without consultation they experienced a 25% fall in tourists which has been partially attributed not to the tax directly but to the reaction of travel agents moving their business elsewhere.
+Reactions to direct tourist taxes can sometimes be received negatively by tourists and the tourism industry both in the destination and in the countries from where tourists come.
+The public perceptions of these taxes have been shown to have a direct impact on tourist numbers.
+As mentioned, when the Balearic Islands introduced a bed tax without consultation they experienced a 25% fall in tourists.
+This has been attributed not only to the tax directly, but also to the reaction of travel agents moving their business elsewhere.

-Various approaches can be used to target taxes more specifically such as not charging business travellers, only charging foreign nationals, varying the fee depending on the duration of the stay, differing the rates depending on mode of arrival or port of entry, or only charging a tax at peak periods.
+Various approaches can be used to target taxes more specifically such as not charging business travelers, only charging foreign nationals, varying the fee depending on the duration of the stay, differing the rates depending on mode of arrival or port of entry, or only charging a tax at peak periods.

 In March 2023, in response to concerns over National Park funding cuts in the UK, ethical travel company Responsible Travel conducted a survey of 670 UK travellers to see if they would be willing to pay a levy to support nature conservation when visiting a National Park or Area of Outstanding Natural Beauty.
-Ninety percent of respondents confirmed they would be happy to pay between £2 and £10 per night if proceeds were ringfenced to support local conservation projects.
+90% of respondents confirmed they would be happy to pay between £2 and £10 per night if proceeds were ringfenced to support local conservation projects.
 An approach adopted by the US National Parks.

 Tourist taxes can be perceived negatively by residents of tourist locations when they do not see the tourist taxes being reinvested in the affected communities.
 This was the reason behind some of the protests in Barcelona and Majorca as part of the wider Spanish anti-tourism protests.
 Protests also arise when there is a lack of tourist taxes in some cases, for example, in the Canary Islands.
 A report by UN Tourism found that, when not implemented correctly, tourist taxes can have negative and unintended consequences.

 UN Tourism has laid out seven principles that should be considered when designing tax policy for tourism tax.
 They recommend that tourist tax should be: